ANNarchy/ANNarchy/docs/intro/Installation.rst

 Dependencies
 --------------------

 ANNarchy depends on a number of packages which should be easily accessible on recent GNU/Linux distributions.
-The classical way to install these dependencies is through your favourite package manager.
+The classical way to install these dependencies is through your package manager, or using full Python distributions such as Anaconda.
 Older versions of these packages may work but have not been tested.

 * g++ >= 4.6 (4.7 or above is recommended)
 * make >= 3.0
-* python == 2.7 or >= 3.3 (with the development files)
+* python == 2.7 or >= 3.3 (with the development files, e.g. ``python-dev`` or ``python-devel``)
 * cython >= 0.19
 * setuptools >= 0.6
 * numpy >= 1.8